Spring gardening jobs

 Spring is the time to start the gardening year

-As we’re all now mainly confined to home it’s the ideal time to tackle the garden and get all those little jobs done that normally get put to the bottom of the list.
-That old excuse of having no time no longer applies so now the weather is looking brighter and we have longer light evenings why not make your outdoor space somewhere to have a party once all this mayhem is over.
+It’s the ideal time to tackle the garden and get all those little jobs done that normally get put to the bottom of the list.
+Now the weather is looking brighter and we have longer light evenings why not make your outdoor space somewhere to entertain family and friends this spring and summer.
 If you’ve always thought that your garden needed a makeover, now’s the time to start.
-Sourcing building materials for any hard landscaping may be a bit difficult but there are other things you can be getting on with that will make all the difference.
-A lot of gardening websites are still trading so seeds, plants, compost, propagating equipment and tools are still readily available.

 First job is to tidy up perennials by removing all last year’s dead growth, if there are any hollow stems keep them for making a bee hotel.
 Insert supports for the tall growing perennials such as phlox and delphiniums.
 If you don’t have any supports go for a walk in the countryside or park, keeping well away from anyone else, and pick up some fallen twiggy branches or if you have any shrubs which can be pruned use these.
 You can order new supports off the internet but they are more expensive and not nearly as healthy as a walk in the countryside.